arjanjohan/iota/crates/iota-rpc-api/proto/documentation.md

 `optional`, and wrapping `repeated` fields in a message as needed.

-Even if a field is marked as `optional`, it might not actually be optional from the perspective of the Sui protocol.
+Even if a field is marked as `optional`, it might not actually be optional from the perspective of the IOTA protocol.
 Such fields are explicitly labled as `Required` or `Optional` in their documentation.

-<a name="sui-types-ActiveJwk"></a>
+<a name="iota-types-ActiveJwk"></a>

 ### ActiveJwk
 A new JWK.